bipubipu/getHired/aboutMe.md

 * Coding skills can be picked up easier than communication (which needs at least two people!)
 * I might have gift in it?
 My instrinct.

-Q: What??
+❓ What??
 I remember you were super into cybersecurity.
-A: I'm still are.
+✔️ I'm still are.
 Cybersecurity is like flowing in my blood perhaps I just like mystery, puzzle solving.
 But in reality, it is not an entry level job for people almost without experience like me.
 Plus, I'm not a citizen.
+T_T

 ## Work history
 Editor